Jean-Pierre Doumerc: General officer

 That evening, the famous moonlit cavalry action near Alteglofsheim occurred.
 Nansouty drew up his division with Jean-Marie Defrance's carabinier brigade in the center, flanked by the cuirassier brigades of Doumerc and Saint-Germain.
 Each brigade deployed with one regiment in the first line and one in the second.
-Bavarian and Württemberg cavalry formed to the right rear while Saint-Sulpice's division was held in reserve.
+Bavarian and Württemberger cavalry formed to the right rear while Saint-Sulpice's division was held in reserve.
 The 66 Allied squadrons and 24 guns faced 30 squadrons of Austrians supported by 18 cannons.
 Andreas Schneller's brigade comprised 12 squadrons of cuirassiers; these were deployed on the right in two lines with one regiment of six squadrons in each line.
 On the Austrian left were 10 squadrons of hussars backed by eight squadrons of chevau-légers in the second line.
 After an exchange of cannon fire, the Austrians bravely and foolishly charged while the French trotted forward to meet them.
 In the darkness, sparks could be seen as the cavalrymen of both sides hacked at each other.
 Soon the second lines were also engaged in a heaving mass of horsemen.
 Finally, the Austrians broke and fled.
 The French reported taking 300 prisoners; other losses are not known.

 On 23 April in the Battle of Ratisbon, the two sides fought another cavalry action.
 On this occasion, the 40 heavy cavalry squadrons of Nanouty and Saint-Sulpice were joined by French light cavalry squadrons led by Louis-Pierre Montbrun.
 The Austrians employed 24 squadrons of cuirassiers and 32 squadrons of light cavalry.
 The various cavalry clashes lasted for two hours, until the Austrians pulled back within Regensburg (Ratisbon).

 While the other two brigades of Nansouty's division fought at the Battle of Aspern-Essling on 22 May, sources are not clear if Doumerc's brigade participated.
 At the time of the Battle of Wagram, the 2nd Cuirassiers numbered 708 horsemen while the 9th counted 776 troopers.
 On 6 July, Archduke Charles, Duke of Teschen launched a dangerous counterattack against the French left wing.
 Napoleon threw Nansouty's division at Johann Kollowrat's Austrian III Armeekorps in attempt to stop his enemies.
 The charge drove a wedge between Kollowrat and the neighboring I Reserve Armeekorps, but was ultimately repulsed.
 The division lost 164 men killed, 436 men wounded, and 1,141 horses destroyed.
 Doumerc's 9th Cuirassiers lost its colonel and six officers wounded, 31 killed and 55 wounded.
 Even though the effort failed, it allowed Napoleon to gain the initiative.
 After this moment in the battle, the Austrian were forced to react to French maneuvers.